All Episodes

 We can always count on Dr. Oz to stand up for the United States.

-And you're going to send Dr. Oz to fight for you in the US Senate.
+And you're going to send Dr. Oz to fight for you in the U.S. Senate.

-And we'll make America great again.
+And we will make America great again.

 Thank you, Pennsylvania.